 - Schmuck Bait: Bibi The Mouse: Do not eat.

-- The Very Definitely Final Dungeon: The Nuclear Reactor.
+- The Very Definitely Final Dungeon: The Nuclear Power Plant.

 - The Virus: Zombies.

-- Zerg Rush: ALL THE DAMN TIME, but especially in the Grocery Store, the Park, the Subway, and the Reactor.
+- Zerg Rush: ALL THE DAMN TIME, but especially in the Grocery Store, the Park, the Subway, and the Power Plant.

 - Zombie Apocalypse: Duh.